dyno-might/dyno-might.github.io/_posts/2024-03-28-fahren-height.md

 where **(temp)** is in ºC, **(height)** is in cm, and **(time)** is the number of seconds needed to pour 1 cup (250 ml).

 For example, say you pour a liter of boiling water from a height of 10 cm at a rate where it takes you 20 seconds to pour the full liter.
 That's equivalent to 5 seconds per 250 ml, so this formula predicts the final temperature will be around
-Then, this formula predicts the final temperature will be around

 &nbsp;&nbsp;&nbsp;&nbsp;**98.0 - 0.21 × 10 - 0.37 × 10 ≈ 92.2 ºC**